reneedefour/reneesworkspace/content/explore.md

 ---
 title: "🔎 Explore"
-description: "A collection of intriguing links"
+description: "A collection of my related links"
 url: "/explore/"
 summary: explore
 ---

+## Internal

 ⏳ [Timeline](/posts/timeline) / what I've been up to